Ngurra: The National Aboriginal and Torres Strait Islander Cultural Precinct

-Ngurra: The National Aboriginal and Torres Strait Islander Cultural Precinct will be nationally significant in speaking to the central place that Aboriginal and Torres Strait Islander peoples hold in Australia’s story.
+Ngurra: The National Aboriginal and Torres Strait Islander Cultural Precinct (Ngurra) will be a nationally significant precinct that will speak to the central place that Aboriginal and Torres Strait Islander people hold in Australia’s story.
+Ngurra is to be located on the Acton Peninsula, in the heart of the ACT, creating a central place of Aboriginal and Torres Strait Islander histories, culture and heritage.

-It will comprise two key and distinct elements:
+It will comprise of two key and distinct elements:

 Ngurra – appears in many different Aboriginal languages around Australia and is a word for ‘home’, ‘camp’, ‘a place of belonging’, ‘a place of inclusion’.